-Creating oxygen in Mars
+Creating oxygen on Mars

 Also interesting: Use a moxie in the Mars simulation game ‘Surviving Mars’

 The average daily requirement of oxygen per person is 0.84 kg, as published by NASA, to survive on Earth.
 Meanwhile, a reserve of 2.64 gallons of drinking water is required per person per day, and 0.43 gallons in space.
 While MOXIE has started to take care of the oxygen part for survival, the future Mars mission may focus on the drinking water reserve.
 Hetch adds, “astronauts who spend a year on the surface will maybe use one metric ton between them.”
-The sharing of one metric ton of oxygen is meant to happen between two astronauts.
+Sharing one metric ton of oxygen is meant to happen between two astronauts.

-YouTube: Crazy Engineering: Making Oxygen on Mars with MOXIE
+YouTube: Making Oxygen on Mars with MOXIE

 Photo credits: The images are owned by NASA and have been provided for press usage.